 The word staithe appears to be unique to Norfolk.
 It comes from the Old Norse word Stoth meaning “landing stage” for unloading boats.

-Martham has three staithes which cannot be identified on Fadens Map of 1797 so it seems they were constructed after that time.
+Martham has three staithes which do not appear on Faden’s map of 1797 which details low-lying land in the parish beside the river as undrained fen.
+Therefore it seems the staithes were constructed after that time.

 The earliest record for them is their appearance in the 1812 Inclosure Award for Martham.
 They are described as:

 - Parcel number 6 which we now know as Martham Boat Dyke.

 - Parcel number 10 which is at the north end of Cess Road.